-On my Jewish side, we always celebrated Hanukkah and Passover, from what I can remember, but not quite in the same way as most others do (something I didn't [realize] until I was older).
+On my Jewish side, we always celebrated Hanukkah and Passover, but not quite in the same way as most others do.
 In my parent's house, the hanukkiyah went with the Christmas tree (a totally secular tradition for us), and my grandma would have us come for just one night of Hanukkah and we'd light all eight candles at once.
 Looking back on it, it is kind of funny to me.
 We also had a Passover seder, but there was no Haggadah.
-We instead read another book that (much more briefly) told the story of Passover and why we celebrate the holiday.
+We instead read another book that told the story of Passover much more briefly and explained why we celebrate the holiday.

 I did receive a lot of questions and comments challenging me about being "half-Jewish" (a term I no longer choose to use).
 Most Americans only know of Jews as a religious group, so I'd get questions about if I went to synagogue and things like that.
 Also, my dad is my Jewish parent, and most of my life I was not aware of halacha and that halachically I was not Jewish.
 My family never treated it this way, so I was confused by people's questions.
 And I knew next to nothing about who the Jewish people were so I couldn't explain it to anyone.

 How has your perspective of identity shifted over the last decade or so?